josefalconGH/poke-companion/README.md

-# Poke-Companion
+# PokéCompanion

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-DexPedia is a Pokémon centered web application designed to leverage the PokéAPI to create a responsive service for Pokémon enthusiasts.
+PokéCompanion is a web application that allows users to search for Pokémon and view their stats, abilities, and more.
+Users can also create an account and save their favorite Pokémon, battle in the 1v1 bracket style tournament called the "World Coronation Series", and view related video-game information.
+PokéCompanion is a full-stack application that uses the MERN stack (MongoDB, Express, React, Node.js) and the PokéAPI.

 ## Features